Theobroma cacao

 Theobroma cacao (cacao tree or cocoa tree) is a small (6–12 m tall) evergreen tree in the Malvaceae family.
-Its seeds—cocoa beans—are used to make chocolate liquor, cocoa solids, cocoa butter and chocolate.
-Although the tree is native to the tropics of the Americas, the largest producer of cocoa beans in 2022 was Ivory Coast.
-The plants leaves are alternate, entire, unlobed, 10–50 cm long and 5–10 cm broad.
+Its seeds—cocoa beans when dried and fermented—are used to make chocolate liquor, cocoa powder, cocoa butter and chocolate.
+Although the tree is native to the tropics of the Americas, the largest producer of cocoa beans in 2022 was Côte d'Ivoire.

 Description

+Vegetative characteristics

+The plant's leaves are alternate, entire, unlobed, 10–50 cm long and 5–10 cm broad.

 Flowers

 The flowers are produced in clusters directly on the trunk and older branches; this is known as cauliflory.
 The flowers are small, 1–2 cm diameter, with pink calyx.
 The floral formula, used to represent the structure of a flower using numbers, is ✶ K5 C5 A(5°+5^{2}) G(5).

 While many of the world's flowers are pollinated by bees (Hymenoptera) or butterflies/moths (Lepidoptera), cacao flowers are pollinated by tiny flies, Forcipomyia biting midges.
 Using the natural pollinator Forcipomyia midges produced more fruit than using artificial pollinators.